even4void/aliquote/content/post/icc-garson.md

 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 ```

-It is important not to forget to treat `a` and `s` as factors!

-Let's see it in action.
+It is important not to forget to treat `a` and `s` as factors.
+Let's see it in action:

 ```r
 > library(reshape)